 In one in vitro study, echinacea extract interfered with viral entry into cells.
 That said, other studies haven't shown positive effects.

 Echinacea is available in an extract or tablet form, making it simple to get a daily dose of this immune-supporting flower.

 In traditional Chinese medicine practices, adaptogenic astragalus is thought to combat stress.
 Add this herb to soups to fight fatigue and boost your immune system during cold and flu season.

 Traditional Chinese medicine practitioners often prescribe this nine-herb formula, which contains soothing licorice, nasal-clearing peppermint, perspiration-stimulating Jing Jie, and Lu Gen, which soothes the lungs and stomach.

-This pungent root is a powerful antihistamine and decongestant that delivers a one-two punch against cold symptoms.
-Add it to stir-fried dishes or boil it to make a cup of ginger tea with some added lemon and honey for a pleasant and healing hot drink.
+Add it to stir-fried dishes or boil it to make a cup of ginger tea with some added lemon and honey for a healing hot drink.

 8. Medicinal mushrooms

 Always keep in mind that formulations and dosages may vary from one patient to another, depending on the severity of the symptoms, and whether they are being consumed for prevention purposes or as treatment.
 It’s best to consult with a traditional Chinese medicine practitioner to create a treatment plan that’s best for you.